Introduction / History

-The Gujar nomads who live in the state of Kashmir are often cheated by the middlemen, who take their agricultural products to the city markets and sell them as their own.
+The Gujar nomads who live in the state of Jammu and Kashmir are often cheated by the middlemen, who take their agricultural products to the city markets and sell them as their own.

 The Gujar castes are broadly divided along religious and geographic lines into two groups: the Muslim Gujar and the Hindu Gujar.
 The Muslims are seasonal nomads who live in windowless, one-room houses during sedentary growing seasons; whereas, the Hindus are settled farmers who live in the same place all year.

 Most of the Gujar in Afghanistan are traveling groups, who earn their living as tinkers (traveling menders of household goods), musicians, tradesmen, or fortune-tellers.
 Many are extremely poor and have resorted to begging and crime.
 Others are nomadic goat herders who travel the eastern valleys during the summer months.
 Unfortunately, conflicts between Afghanistan and Russia in recent years have damaged the economy for those who work in agriculture and trade.

 The Gujar living in the forested mountain regions usually build their homes in clearings along the mountain fringes.
 The dwellings have one, two, or three rooms and are built with flat roofs.
-In contrast, the homes of those living in Kashmir typically have angular roofs.
+In contrast, the homes of those living in Jammu and Kashmir typically have angular roofs.
 Since they cook inside over open fires, their homes are often dark and smoky.